 L2CM: new L2 predeploy upgrade mechanism

 L2CM introduces a new mechanism for upgrading L2 predeploy contracts.
 App developers building on OP Stack chains should be aware that predeploy contracts may now be upgraded through L2CM transactions.
-If your application interacts directly with predeploy contracts, review the changelog for each upgrade to understand new capabilities.For chain operators
+If your application interacts directly with predeploy contracts, review the changelog for each upgrade to understand new capabilities.For node operators: hard fork preparation

 Update the following components:| Component | Version | Notes |